rubyonjets/jets/docs/_docs/rails-support.md

 nav_order: 75
 ---

 Jets supports deploying Rails applications sometimes without any changes to your code.
+Note, this is an experimental feature.

 <div class="video-box"><div class="video-container"><iframe src="https://www.youtube.com/embed/P44Le1VF6us" frameborder="0" allowfullscreen=""></iframe></div></div>

 ## How It Works

 Jets Afterburner mode works by starting a rack subprocess in the [Lambda Execution Context](https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html) and then a normal Jets application proxies to that server.
-This is accomplished via [Jets Mega Mode]({% link _docs/rails/megamode.md %}).
+This is accomplished via Jets Mega Mode.
 All of this happens transparently, you just deploy from your rails application folder.

 ## Usage